inet-framework/inet-tutorials/configurator/doc/step10.md

 ### Configuration

-This step uses the `ConfiguratorD` network, defined in ConfiguratorD.ned.
+This step uses the `ConfiguratorD` network, defined in <a srcfile="configurator/ConfiguratorD.ned"/>.
 The network looks like this:

 <img class="screen" src="step10network.png" width="850px">